tbsdvl/react-launchpad/README.md

 This command will remove the inherited remote origin from your clone of the react-launchpad repository.

-To add code from your clone's local repository to a different github remote repository, navigate to the clone's root directory and enter the following command into a git bash terminal:
+To add code from your clone's local repository to a different remote repository on github, navigate to the clone's root directory and enter the following command into a git bash terminal:

 ```git remote add origin git@github.com:{your-username}/{name-of-remote-repository.git}```